grommunio/grommunio-web/README.md

 snippets, and troubleshooting help.

 # Contributing
-The project is derived from Grammm WebApp, you can visit https://stash.kopano.io/projects/KW/repos/kopano-webapp/browse for more information
+The project is derived from grammm web, you can visit https://stash.kopano.io/projects/KW/repos/kopano-webapp/browse for more information